Burke Library will close to the public beginning Monday, May 18, 2020, for a complete reconstruction of the first floor

 The New York Public Library’s Maps Division developed the Map Warper, an online tool that allows the easy alignment of historical (mostly fire insurance) and digital maps.
 This alignment allows one to connect historical maps to many other sources of data to further the analysis of the history of New York City and environs.

 The University of Virginia has created Visual Eyes which is a “web-based authoring tool” that “weave[s] images, maps, charts, video and data into highly interactive and compelling dynamic visualizations.”
 This tool is part of the SHANTI interactive suite, which includes MapScholar, "an online platform for geospatial visualization [which] enables humanities and social science scholars to create digital 'atlases' featuring hi-res images of historic maps."

-Ushahidi is an example of a crowd-sourced disaster response system, with examples from Haiti and Kenya.
+Ushahidi is an example of a crowd-sourced disaster response system, with examples from Haiti, Syria and Kenya.

 Originally created for journalists, Knightlab’s StoryMapJS is an easy-to-use tool “to help you tell stories on the web that highlight the locations of a series of events.”
 There are a number of examples which give a sense of what kind of narratives are appropriate for this tool.

 Social Explorer provides easy access to demographic information about the United States from 1790 to the present.

 The Diversity and Disparities Project examines changes in American society in the recent past.
 Create maps of census data for counties and neighborhoods anywhere in the U.S. and as far back as 1940.